 In the 28th Annual General Meeting of Shareholder for the year 2021 held on April 28, 2021 resolved to approve the amendment dividend payment policy from not less than 60 percent of net profit to not less than 20 percent of net profit as proposed by the Board of Directors.
-However, at the Board of Director Meeting No. 1/2022 held on February 23, 2022 resolved to propose the 29th Annual General Meeting of Shareholders for the year 2022 which will be held on April 27, 2022 to consider and approve the omission of dividend payment for the year 2021, due to during the last six months of 2021, the Company has increased compulsory car insurance.
-As a result, the Company has an unearned premium reserve and insurance expenses increased, resulting in the Company's operating loss.
+However, at the Board of Director Meeting No. 1/2024 held on February 21, 2024 resolved to propose the Annual General Meeting of Shareholders for the year 2024 to consider and approve dividend payment for the year 2023 for the operating results, from January 1, 2023 to December 31, 2023 at 1.25 Baht per share totaling 15 mil.
+Baht, which will be paid from the net profit on May 23, 2024.
+"However, the right to receive such dividends above remains uncertain unless the 31th Annual General Meeting of Shareholders for the year 2024 has granted its approval"